Sivolc2/agent_ai_hack_night_github/README.md

-# Phoenix OpenAI Tracing Example
+# Weaviate RAG Example

-This example demonstrates how to use Arize Phoenix to trace OpenAI API calls in your application.
+This example demonstrates how to use Weaviate Cloud for Retrieval Augmented Generation (RAG) with OpenAI integration.
+The example shows how to:

+1. Set up a Weaviate Cloud client
+2. Create a collection with vector search and generative capabilities
+3. Import and chunk text data
+4. Perform RAG operations (single object and grouped generation)

 ## Setup